hemalatha-0307/Library-management-system/README.md

 📘 Books Table

-Stores all details related to the books available in the library.
+Stores all information related to books in the library.

 book_id